pippinbarr/the-artist-is-present-2/process/to-do.md

 - ~~Contemplate sprite recolouring issue~~
 - ~~Contemplate how to do room-shape collisions~~
 - ~~Build a dialog box object/function (guess it could just extend sprite)~~

+# Bugs

+- Can get caught against car on arrival at MoMA, probably because it's going over the input disabled line.
+Do I even need that stupid line?